CrowdStrike/falcon-helm/helm-charts/falcon-self-hosted-registry-assessment/README.md

   * Cloud Security Manager
   * Kubernetes and Containers Manager
 * A client API key, as described in the configuration steps.
 * A x86_64 (AMD64) Kubernetes cluster.
+Both Linux and Windows container images are assessed from this cluster; no Windows nodes are required.
 * [Helm](https://helm.sh/) 3.x is installed and supported by the Kubernetes provider.
 * A 1+ GiB persistent volume for a job controller SQLite database.
 * A 1+ GiB persistent volume used by the executor for a registry assessment cache (SQLite only; not required when using PostgreSQL — see [Configure the executor database engine](#optional-configure-the-executor-database-engine)).
 * A working volume to store and expand images for assessment.
 * Networking sufficient to communicate with CrowdStrike cloud services and your image registries.
+Some older Windows base images (e.g. Windows Server 2016-era) reference non-distributable base layers hosted outside your registry, commonly at Microsoft Container Registry (`mcr.microsoft.com`); if you assess such images and your network restricts egress, allow outbound HTTPS to the referenced host(s).
 * Optional.
 [Cert Manager - Helm](https://cert-manager.io/docs/installation/helm/) if you wish to use TLS between the containers in this Chart.
 See [TLS Configuration](#optional-configure-grpc-over-tls).

 > [!NOTE]